smithy-lang/smithy-rs/design/src/rfcs/rfc0012_unsynchronized_versioning.md

-RFC: Publishing the SDK to Crates.io
+RFC: Unsynchronized Crate Versioning
 ====================================

 > Status: RFC

 During its alpha and dev preview releases, the AWS SDK for Rust adopted [a short-term solution for versioning and publishing to crates.io](./rfc0011_crates_io_alpha_publishing.md).
-This doc proposes a long-term versioning and publishing strategy that will carry the SDK from dev preview into general availability.
+This doc proposes a long-term versioning strategy that will carry the SDK from dev preview into general availability.

 This strategy will be implemented in three phases:
 1. __New versioning strategy__: The SDK will break with its current version strategy